-Local authorities may decide to make safeguarding enquiries in cases where the above criteria are not met if they deem it to be an appropriate and proportionate response to the risks posed.
+Local authorities may decide to make safeguarding enquiries in cases where the statutory criteria are not met if they deem it to be an appropriate and proportionate response to the risks posed.
 For example, if a family carer was experiencing abuse.

-Examples of people include (this is not exhaustive):
+Examples of people who may be defined as having care and support needs include (this is not exhaustive):